 Malaysian cuisine is steeped in the multi-ethnic make-up of its population, with influences from China as well as India.
 The curries typically feature turmeric, coconut milk, shallots, ginger, shrimp paste and garlic.
-One of the most popular dishes in Malaysian cuisine is curry laksa, a spicy noodle soup made with coconut milk.
-This tasty dish combines sweet, sour, salty and spice in an explosion of flavour.
+One of the most popular dishes in Malaysian cuisine is curry laksa, a spicy noodle soup with a rich coconut milk broth.
+It's no wonder this Malaysian classic has gained popularity all over the globe - this tasty dish combines sweet, sour, salty and spice in an explosion of flavour.

-The classic curry has its origins in the Indian subcontinent but there are more varieties of Indian curries than there are weeks in the year!
-For a veggie curry, try this Aloo Gobi (potato & cauliflower curry) recipe which is full of traditional Indian spices.
-Or dish up an aromatic chicken curry with an onion-based Dopiaza sauce - just two ingredients and it's ready on the table in 20 minutes.
-Serve with steamed rice and naan bread.
+As India has more vegetarians than there are in the rest of the world put together, go authentic and try this veggie Aloo Gobi (potato & cauliflower curry) recipe which is full of traditional Indian spices like turmeric, coriander, cumin, fennel seeds and mustard seeds.
+Don't feel like skipping the meat?
+Dish up an aromatic chicken curry with an onion-based Dopiaza sauce - simply add chicken to this sauce kit and you've got dinner on the table in 20 minutes - just add steamed rice and naan bread.

 That's right - even us Brits have our own take on the classic curry.
 Supposedly invented by Britain's South East Asian community based on us Brits' obsession with sauce, the chicken tikka masala came into the world in the 1960s and 70s when curry houses started popping up across the country.